-Manakamana the temple of goddess is situated on the top of a hill in Gorkha district.
-It is one the most adore and visited pilgrimage site on Nepal where you can reach there by the means of cable car from Kurintar.
+Manakamana the temple of the goddess is situated on the top of a hill in Gorkha district.
+It is one the most adore and visited pilgrimage site in Nepal where you can reach there by the means of cable car from Kurintar.
 This is a unique temple with Nepalese traditional roofed.
 The most attractive thing of this temple is two tire copper roof and wood carving in struts, windows & door.
 Similarly, the wind bells and red banners hanged below the roofs make the temple more eyes catching.
-The bronze flag called Patahs hanged in first floor of the roof and tympanum of the main entrance is another attraction of this temple.
+The bronze flag called Patahs hanged in the first floor of the roof and tympanum of the main entrance is another attraction of this temple.

-You will surely enjoy visiting this temple and that will be your lifetime memorable.
+You will surely enjoy visiting this temple and that will be your lifetime memories.
 Fulfill your aspire to visit this temple once in a life time.
 We recommend you to join Tour in Nepal.